To the lady who spoke to me in aisle 5 today,

 People always comment that in the blink of an eye my girls will be all grown up and walking across a graduation stage, but every time I blink, something seems to break in another room.
 Some days I look in the mirror confused as to who is staring back at me.
 That woman with dark circles under her eyes and grey hairs peeking through couldn’t be me.
 Could it?
 At what point did I trade in my makeup bag for a diaper bag and completely lose myself to motherhood?

-I know that in a few more years I’m going to look back at this stage in my life with rose-tinted glasses and remember only the good times, the ones that people tell me to cherish.
+I know that in a few more years I’m going to look back at this stage in my life and remember only the good times, the ones that people tell me to cherish.
 I also know that at some point my kids will no longer look up at me like I am their entire world, and my kisses won’t be able to solve all their problems.
 There will come a point in time where ‘Twinkle Twinkle’ won’t sound as sweet, and my daughters will no longer request my heart shaped blueberry pancakes every morning.
 Nighttime Dr. Suess stories won’t be there for me to rush through, and someday I will find myself standing in aisle five, next to a mother who seems to have her own hands full.
 In that moment I won’t be thinking about all those sleepless nights and early mornings, and I will look at that woman, envious of the joy and chaos that surround her.

-When that day comes, I’m sure I will be just like you, wanting to reach out to that mother, knowing how stressed and utterly exhausting she probably feels in that moment.
-I will probably give her a little smile, or a look of recognition, and offer up the same piece of advice that you freely shared with me today, and I will say to her “enjoy these moments, they go by so fast.”
+When that day comes, I’m sure I will be just like you, wanting to reach out to that mother, knowing how stressed and utterly exhausted she probably feels in that moment.
+I will likely give her a little smile, or a look of recognition, and offer up the same piece of advice that you freely shared with me today, and I will say to her “enjoy these moments, they go by so fast.”

 The mom who has her hands full